abcd-ca/vercel-nextjs-rust/README.md

 # Overview

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
-It contains a NodeJS API lambda and a Rust lambda
+It contains a NodeJS API lambda and a [Rust](https://www.rust-lang.org/) lambda using the [Rust community runtime](https://vercel.com/docs/concepts/functions/serverless-functions/runtimes#community-runtimes)

 This works using Vercel CLI 28.16.7.
 Before I was on a lower 28.x.x.
 I forget the Xs but major number was definitely 28 and the app wouldn't deploy with the Rust lambda.